Create an Experience Builder app

 Now the app is shared so other members of your organization can use it.

-In this tutorial, you have created an app, added the Business Analyst widget, configured both to suit your business needs, tested the app, and published and shared it for others to use.
+In this tutorial, you created an app, added the Business Analyst widget, configured both to suit your business needs, tested the app, and published and shared it for others to use.
 Fellow real estate agents will find value when using this app, as demographic data within the desired drive and walk times is easily discoverable and can help them make data-driven decisions.